jeroenvanwissen/jeroenvanwissen.nl/src/content/post/built-with-astro-build.md

 date: '2023-01-02T00:00:00.000Z'
 title: Built with Astro.build
 categories:
-- Tech
-- JavaScript
+  - JavaScript / TypeScript
   - Astro.build
+description:
-description: 'I started to build simple websites like this one with Astro.build, a static html generator framework.
+  I started to build simple websites like this one with Astro.build, a static html generator framework.

-  '
 type: blog
 draft: false
 ---

+**_This needs to be rewritten and updated_**

-In a search of a simple static html page generator framework I stumbled up on [Astro.build](https://astro.build "Link to Astro.build website")
+In a search of a simple static html page generator framework I stumbled up on [Astro.build](https://astro.build 'Link to Astro.build website')

 Immediately I liked the simplicity and ease of use.
 And mostly to be able to extend it with other JavaScript frameworks like React and Svelte (and more..)